 The personal injury attorneys at the Smith Law Office are seeking justice in the wrongful death case of Thomas Orr III.
 As we detailed earlier in our blog, Mr. Orr III – an off-duty police officer – was an innocent bystander when he was fatally shot during a bar fight in Kansas City.
-The Smith Law Office is representing Mr. Orr III’s father, Thomas Orr, Jr., in a wrongful death case.
+The Smith Law Office is representing Mr. Orr III’s father, Thomas Orr, Jr., in a wrongful death case that also includes an allegation of battery.

 A large part of the case involves the bar where Mr. Orr was shot.
 This part of the lawsuit rests on the Missouri law of premises liability.